Once Upon a November: Behind the Scenes of Anastasia 20 Years Later

 "All the different things they did to try to destroy Rasputin and what a horrible man he really was, the more it seemed appetizing to make him the villain," Goldman explained.

 "Within the first 10 minutes, we were laughing," Goldman recalled.
-"He was a terrific guy—very, very good."

 Ron Galella, Ltd./WireImage